 Everyone has their own lovely Christmas traditions, whatever they are, have a think about a simple way to lower their waste.
 If you always burn an advent candle, can you find one without the shrink wrap plastic?
 If you make stocking up for friends or family, could you put the presents into mini drawstring bags, rather than individually wrapping them?
 How about ensuring the veg peelings make it to a compost heap, or even making them into crisps, with a little oil and salt and baking them in the oven?

 And you can always make new zero waste Christmas traditions!
-Last year we having Christmas light walks in December, where we pick a new road each evening and enjoyed their outdoor decorations.
+Last year we started having Christmas light walks in December, where we pick a new road each evening and enjoyed their outdoor decorations.
 I heard of a family who purchased 25 Christmas books from charity shops, wrapped them in newspaper, and their children would open and read a new Christmas book each night in advent.
 They bought the books years ago, and redo the tradition each year.